 I need a really good reason for doing something that takes a lot of time & effort particularly if it's going to be uncomfortable or even painful occasionally.
 If I don't have a compelling reason for doing it I'll simply find something more comfortable & easier to do - I assume this is the same for most people?!?
 In order to have a reason strong enough to motivate me through the entire training program and race day I had to understand why doing a marathon was truely important to me (or if it even was).
-After some thought (but not at great deal) I realised that it's a personal challenge that I'd like to test myself with.
+After some thought I came to the conclusion that it's a personal challenge that I'd like to test myself with.
 I'd like to know if I can go from a heavily strength based training program over the last 10 + years and achieve something significant in a completely different area of fitness.
 Without a compelling reason for wanting to achieve your goal you'll never achieve it - always ask yourself why you want it & if the reason is truely important you'll take action.

 2. Get MASSIVE accountability

 I know that I need more than just accountability from my wife to see this goal followed through to the end - I need massive accountability and I've made sure I've got it.
 I've made my intentions of running the marathon clear to my family, work colleagues, clients any now everyone else (you) and I expect to be held accountable for the things I say.
 Tell more people, in more places, more details about your goal and you'll receive greater accountability.

 3. Find positive proximity